klgarychu/ts-retry-if-error-demo/README.md

   });
 ```

-Scenerio in which the function successfully completes after retrying for 3 times.
+Result

 ```
-> npx ts-node ./src/example.ts
+> npx ts-node -T .\src\v2\example.ts
-Unlucky.
-You got some error.
+Your dice got 2.
+A bit small.
+Please throw again
-Unlucky.
-You got some error.
+You dropped the dice.
+Please throw again
-Unlucky.
-You got some error.
+Your dice got 3.
+A bit small.
+Please throw again
-You got Lucky
+Your dice got 5 finally.
+No more retry
 ```